Get exclusive member benefits & effect social change. Join Today

 Neonatal RDS is also known as hyaline membrane disease and infant respiratory distress syndrome.

 Surfactant is a substance that enables the lungs to expand and contract.
-It also keeps air sacs open.
+It also keeps the small air sacs in the lungs, known as alveoli, open.
 Premature infants lack surfactant.
 This can cause lung problems and trouble breathing.

 RDS may also occur because of a developmental problem linked to genetics.